Springboard+

 To qualify you must meet the residency criteria and one of the following requirements:

-• You are on home or other caring duties for 9 of the previous 12 months or
+• You have been on home or other caring duties for 9 of the previous 12 months or

 • You are economically dependent on a partner or spouse and have been unemployed for 9 of the previous 12 months